vovcruxanda/Administrarea-Re-elelor-de-Calculatoare/laborator4/readme.md

 1. **EtherChannel Support:** Ensure all interfaces can support EtherChannel.
 2. **Speed & Duplex Matching:** All interfaces in an EtherChannel must have the same speed and duplex settings.
-3. **VLAN Consistency:** All interfaces must be in the same VLAN or be configured as trunks.
+3. **VLAN Match:** All interfaces must be in the same VLAN or be configured as trunks.
 If they are different, EtherChannel won’t form.
-4. **Port Channel Configuration:** Set parameters (e.g., VLANs, speed) directly on the port channel to apply them across all bundled interfaces.
+4. **Range of VLANs:** Set parameters (e.g., VLANs, speed) directly on the port channel to apply them across all bundled interfaces.

-> **Note:** Configurations applied to individual interfaces may cause compatibility issues if they differ from the port channel’s settings.
+**Note:** Configurations applied to individual interfaces may cause compatibility issues if they differ from the port channel’s settings.

 ---